2026 Ten for Tennessee Awards

 What does this bill do?

-Awarded for | Priority 4: Supporting Students’ Social, Emotional, and Academic Development
+Awarded for | Priority 4: Supporting Students’ Social-Emotional and Academic Development

 What does this bill do?

-Awarded for | Priority 4: Supporting Students’ Social, Emotional, and Academic Development
+Awarded for | Priority 4: Supporting Students’ Social-Emotional and Academic Development

 What does this bill do?

-Increasing Access to Tennessee’s Community Schools
+Expanding Access to Tennessee’s HOPE Scholarship

 What does this bill do?